magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

 Anyways,,,,,,, I'm Antonia, BUT I like to be called
 ## MAG

 **I am an imaginationalist and I believe in being exceptional.
-I am a multidsiciplinary artist.
+I am a multidisiciplinary artist.
 I am a multidimensional being with depths like the ocean.**

 "You are not a drop in the ocean, you are the ocean in a drop." -RUMI